Easy Pear Butter

 Canned Pears and Pear Butter

 Making Pear Butter

 I do not use the lowest tech way.
 Instead, I use a hand-cranked machine that is made for that job.
 I make the sauce using a strainer I got from Lehman’s.
 It is a neat tool that I am able to take cooked pears.
-Put then into a hopper, turn a crank, and the peels and seeds come out one end while the sauce comes out the side.
-I use this hand-cranked machine for not only the pear butter, but I also use it to make applesauce, tomato sauce, pureed pumpkin, and remove the seeds when making blackberry jelly.
+Put the cooked pears into the hopper, turn a crank, and the peels and seeds come out one end while the sauce comes out the side.
+I use this hand-cranked machine not only the pear butter, but also use it to make applesauce, tomato sauce, and pureed pumpkin, and remove the seeds when making blackberry jelly.

 Strainer Used for Making Pear Butter

 Canning Pear Butter

 to can pear butter to use in the future, pour prepared butter into half-pint or pint-sized sterile jars, cap (using sterile caps and rings), and process in a water bath canner for 15 minutes.
 If there isn’t enough to fill another jar, place any remaining pear butter into a bowl and place the bowl in the refrigerator to use right away.
 In my experience, uncapped pear butter will usually keep in the refrigerator for about thirty days.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.